Category: writing (Page 1 of 7)

 • One entry per current member.

-• In your 45 words please include your author name, genre/s, and any relevant information you want to advertise.
+• In your bio, please include your author name, genre/s, and any relevant information you want to advertise.

-• Make sure all wording and links are correct as we will not proof or edit your copy.
+• Make sure all wording and links are correct as we cannot guarantee to proof or edit your copy.

 • Allow 1-2 weeks for your listing to appear, although we will make best effort to post it as soon as possible.